Three Days In Paris Pt. I – The Landmarks

-I didn’t lug the big Canon around for this trip as I wanted to spend more time soaking in the moments, so the Ricoh GRIV truly delivered in capturing the moments for me.
+I didn’t lug the big Canon around for most of this trip as I wanted to spend more time soaking in the moments, but my still did Ricoh GRIV still did all the heavy lifting.
+This little camera truly delivered in capturing the moments for me.
 It will definitely be a constant companion on all future trips.
-I took a lot of photos that I really like so I am planning to break this trip up into a few posts.
+I took a lot of photos that I really like I am going to break this trip up into a few posts, starting with just the major landmarks we got to see.

 Palais Royal

-We stayed in a hotel near the Louvre and wanted to walk around a bit after the long flight and dropping our bags off.
-We thought we were walking into the courtyard of the Louvre but instead found that we had inadvertently walked into the Palais Royal.
+We needed to stretch our legs after the incredibly long flight so we dropped our bags off and went for a. quick jaunt.
+We thought we were walking into the courtyard of the Louvre but instead found we had inadvertently walked into courtyard of the Palais Royal.
 We spent some time admiring the Les Deux Plateaux and the Jardin du Palais Royal, which I can only imagine is absolutely stunning in the growing seasons.

 Arc de Triomphe